thecapn32/quant/README.md

 ## Building
 To do an
-out-of-source build of warpcore (best practice with `cmake`), do the following to build with `make` as a generator:
+out-of-source build of quant (best practice with `cmake`), do the following to build with `make` as a generator:

     git submodule update --init --recursive